AnyLog-co/documentation/08- Northbound Connectors/A- BI external tools — Office/Qlik Connector.md

 ## Requirements
 1. An active AnyLog network
-2. A subscription with QLik
+2. A subscription with Qlik

 ## Preparing the Environment
 1. From _Home_ goto _Create_